Tracking becomes governable.

 What this gives you

-Using Tracking Assistant means analytics stops being a fragile by-product of implementation and becomes managed infrastructure.
+Using Tracking Assistant means tracking stops being a fragile by-product of implementation and becomes managed infrastructure.

 In practice, this means:

-• Clarity - Everyone knows what analytics is supposed to look like, at any point in time.
+• Clarity - Everyone knows what tracking is supposed to look like, at any point in time.

 • Continuity - Changes are intentional, versioned, and traceable - not accidental regressions.